 Talinum caffrum is a perennial plant with a tuberous root and annual, much-branched, semi-erect or decumbent stems that bear green leaves with irregularly recurved margins.
 It can grow up to 16 inches (40 cm) long.
-The leaves are green, up to 2.4 inches (6 cm) long and up to 0.6 inch (1.5 cm) wide, with margins sometimes rolled under.
-They are often succulent and deciduous, but may be semi-evergreen.
-The flowers are mostly solitary, rarely in clusters of 2 to 3, yellow, up to 0.8 inch (2 cm) in diameter, opening in the afternoon and fading by nightfall.
+The leaves are green, up to 2.4 inches (6 cm) long and up to 0.6 inches (1.5 cm) wide, with margins, sometimes rolled under.
+They are often succulent and deciduous but may be semi-evergreen.
+The flowers are mostly solitary, rarely in clusters of 2 to 3, yellow, up to 0.8 inches (2 cm) in diameter, opening in the afternoon and fading by nightfall.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Jewels of Opar prefers a full sun location but can tolerate a small amount of shade for part of the day.
-Does well in hot dry areas but benefits from some watering.
-It can be drought tolerant for several weeks at a time.
-Does best in sandy and well drained soils and is tolerant of poor soils and heat.
+It does well in hot dry areas but benefits from some watering.
+It can be drought-tolerant for several weeks at a time.
+It does best in sandy and well-drained soils and is tolerant of poor soils and heat.
 Excellent for rock gardens and hot areas where not to much else grows.

 The lime green leaves brighten up any garden and it makes a wonderful border plant or addition to any flower garden.
 Will reseed itself once established, just thin out the seedlings or transplant to where you want them.
-If reseeding is undesirable dead head as seeds form.
-Sadly seeds usually form on same stalks that are still flowering so this is often hard to do.
+If reseeding is undesirable deadhead as seeds form.
+Sadly seeds usually form on the same stalks that are still flowering so this is often hard to do.

 It grows well as a pot plant and is excellent on hot sunny decks where the lime green leaves provide an appearance of coolness.
 See more at Growing Tips and Uses for Jewels of Opar (Talinum paniculatum).

 - Back to genus Talinum